irolup/vita_raymarching_demo/README.md

 But they do the same thing - raymarching with PBR lighting.

 **Note:** The shaders look a bit different between platforms due to PS Vita's hardware limitations.
 The Vita version has reduced raymarching iterations, simplified effects, and some optimizations to run smoothly on the mobile GPU.
-But the core rendering and visual result should be very similar!

 ## Screenshots